 Procedure

 To allow for efficient data collection with a larger sample, the main study will be fully automated using the Qualtrics survey platform.
 An initial link allows participants to sign up to the study and complete the pre-test survey, after which a random condition is automatically assigned using randomisation features of the Qualtrics platform.
 Follow up emails either inform participants they are in the Waitlist condition or contain a link to the first survey and meditation.
 This first survey contains an induction audio where the condition-relevant practice of mindfulness and the course structure is described, after which participants are asked about their expectations for the intervention to affect each measure.
-The next page of the survey contains the first day's meditation, after which participants are asked for the percentage of time they paid attention to the practice.
+The next page of the survey contains the first day's meditation, after which participants are asked for the percentage of time that they paid attention to the practice.
 The next day's survey is sent out at 7:00AM GMT, which initially asks participants if they practiced mindfulness during a daily activity, before continuing onto the meditation and attention probe as in the first day.
-A reminder email is sent out each day for 3 days, after which an email is sent asking participants to complete the post-test survey in order to access the full intervention recordings.
-Throughout the study, participants are asked (but not required) to complete the post-test survey if they wish to drop-out of the study.
-There is no post-test reminder email upon dropping out as the Qualtrics system only allows for one reminder email per-survey.
-After the 14th meditation the post-test survey is sent to participants immediately, or after 20 days in the Waitlist control group, which was the mean amount of time taken to complete the study in the pilot.
+A reminder email is sent out each day for 3 days, after which an email is sent asking participants to complete the post-test survey in order to access the full intervention recordings, with a reminder for the post-test survey 3 days later, if it remains incomplete.
+Emailing was automated, handled partly through Qualtrics, and partly through an automated python script.
+After the 10th meditation the post-test survey is sent to participants immediately, or after 20 days in the Waitlist control group, which was the mean amount of time taken to complete the study in the pilot.
 All materials are provided in the online supplementary.

 Intervention Design

 Participant motivation is key to curtailing the trade-off between intervention length and fatigue, particularly with non-clinical samples using pre-recorded, automated interventions.
-With limited resources, we opted for a 14-day course following from the mixed results of our 10-day pilot and previous similar studies (96,119).
+With limited resources, we opted for a 10-day course following from previous similar studies (96,119).
 Our pilot study saw a dropout rate of about 1/3, prompting us to design a more interesting and engaging course.
 Influence was primarily taken from the Satipatthana Sutta, which functioned as a pre-made, varied selection of foci, structured in a progressive pattern of increasing subtlety (3).

 Induction

-An induction session defined mindfulness as focusing on the world around us, which in this case includes the body, or as ‘paying attention to what is happening in our minds’, including sensations by being aware that we are aware of sensory information, in the respective conditions.
+Before expectations were taken, participants read an induction text defined mindfulness as focusing on the world around us, which in this case includes the body, or as ‘paying attention to what is happening in our minds’, including sensations by being aware that we are aware of sensory information, in the respective conditions.
 When distracted, participants were to gently return back to the object of focus.
 Participants in in the current study were directed to avoid elaborations, aided by simple categorisations such as seeing the breath as long or short.
 Participants were told that this exercise is not controlled breathing, and whilst they are welcome to try to relax into it if they like, they can be mindful no matter what state they are in and can let the breath come and go as it pleases.
 Slight wording changes between each condition made sure to reference either the world or mental states only.
 The induction featured several metacognitive skills that were exclusive to the mental states group: non-suppression (not stopping thoughts before they appear), non-clinging (not engaging with the content of thoughts), and equanimity/objectivity (that either positive or negative, thoughts and sensations are like objects passing through our awareness).

 World